lcdonaldson/Responsive-Home-Page/README.md

 I think overall this would be best used as a quick template for someones personal site, but mainly I had fun trying to figure out small hacks around the skeleton framework to get the right visual effect.

-** This was given to me several years ago and I have decided to redo it in CSS Grid. **
+** This was part of a code challenge some years back and I have decided to redo it in CSS Grid. **